A-Odunayo/LITA_Project/README.md

 -----------------------

 ### Project Overview
-This is to analyze International Breweries Sales from 2017 till 2019, determining the some Sales Parametersputting into use some of the things learnt during my data analysis class with **'Incubator Hub'**   [Check them out](https://theincubatorng.org/)
+This is to analyze International Breweries Sales from 2017 till 2019, determining the some Sales Parameters and putting into use some of the things learnt during my data analysis class with **'Incubator Hub'**   [Check them out](https://theincubatorng.org/)

  ------------------------